sagemath/trac_to_gh/Issue 7455.md

 # Issue 7455: SageNB - Searching on Log page does not work.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7455

 Original creator: timdumol